BQcybersec/-UofM-VIRT-CYBER-12-2021/Project 1 ELK Stack/README.md

 SSH into the control node and follow the steps below:
   -Copy the playbook file to /etc/ansible
   - Update the ansible_config file to include the username you created when you set up the machine.
-  -Update the Host File to include the machines you wish to run the playbook on -Run the playbook, and SSH to the machine it was installed on to check that the installation worked as expected.
+  - Update the Host File to include the machines you wish to run the playbook on
+  - Run the playbook, and SSH to the machine it was installed on to check that the installation worked as expected.
-  -`sudo docker ps`
-    -Will give a brief summary of the containers that are installed.
+  - `sudo docker ps` Will give a brief summary of the containers that are installed.

-_TODO: Answer the following questions to fill in the blanks:_
--Which file is the playbook?
+- Which file is the playbook?
 Where do you copy it?_
   - install_elk.yml is the playbook itself and I stored it within the Ansible folder on the Linux machine /etc/ansible

-- _Which file do you update to make Ansible run the playbook on a specific machine?
+  Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-  -hosts
+  - hosts
-  -You place servers into different categories the categories are referenced within the playbooks themselves.
+  - You place servers into different categories the categories are referenced within the playbooks themselves.
 For this install I used two categories "webservers" and "ELK" in each of the categories I pointed the host file to the desired machines private IP address and had diffenrent playbooks for each type of server.

-- _Which URL do you navigate to in order to check that the ELK server is running? http://13.66.156.191:5601/app/kibana
+  Which URL do you navigate to in order to check that the ELK server is running?_ http://13.66.156.191:5601/app/kibana